nasa/cumulus/packages/api/README.md

 ### Running the API locally

-To run the API locally using Localstack for AWS services and faked authentication (no Earthdata login required):
+To run the API locally using Localstack for AWS services without Earthdta authentication required:

 ```bash
   $ npm run serve
 ```

-To run the API locally using Localstack for AWS services and Earthdata authentication:
+To run the API locally using Localstack for AWS services with Earthdata authentication required:

 ```bash
   $ EARTHDATA_CLIENT_ID=<your_client_id> EARTHDATA_CLIENT_PASSWORD=<your_password> npm run serve-oauth
 ```

-To run the API locally using your deployed stack and Earthdata authentication:
+To run the API locally using your deployed stack with Earthdata authentication required:

 ```bash
   $ EARTHDATA_CLIENT_ID=<your_client_id> EARTHDATA_CLIENT_PASSWORD=<your_password> npm run serve-remote